protectwise/troika/packages/troika-three-text/README.md

 Default: `0`

+### `unicodeFontsUrl`

+A custom hosting location for [unicode-font-resolver](https://github.com/lojjic/unicode-font-resolver/) data index and font files, if you want to self-host them rather than using the default CDN.
+See [Unicode Fallback Fonts](#unicode-fallback-fonts) below for details.

 ### `whiteSpace`

 Defines whether text should wrap when a line reaches the `maxWidth`.
 Can be either `'normal'`, to allow wrapping according to the `overflowWrap` property, or `'nowrap'` to prevent wrapping.